Isopod00/Automatic-Soap-Dispenser/README.md

 Height-adjustable enclosure that was printed in two seperate parts, Screw for locking in the height of the enclosure.
 The CAD files of all the 3D printed parts can be found in the CAD Files folder of the repository!

 ## Code Used in this Project:
-All of the code for this project is in a single .ino script that is run by the Arduino Pro Micro.
-This script uses the Servo library which can be found in the Libraries folder of the repository!
+All of the code for this project is contained in a single .ino script that is run by the Arduino Pro Micro.
+This script utilizes the Servo library which can be found in the Libraries folder of the repository!